On residues and conjugacies for germs of 1-D parabolic diffeomorphisms in finite regularity: Existence of low regular conjugacies between germs

 Since $s \leq r-1 < \ell$, we may let $a := \frac{\alpha_s}{s-\ell}$ to obtain $Y_{s+1}(x) = x^{\ell +1}+o(x^{\ell +s+1})$, which concludes the induction and thus finishes the proof.
 Observe that the conjugacy that arises at the end of the inductive process is a germ of polynomial diffeomorphism. \end{proof}

 We will also need a couple of elementary technical lemmas.
-For the statement, in analogy to the case of vector fields, we say that a real-valued function $u$ is {\em $\ell$-flat at $0$} it has a Taylor series expansion about the origin of the form \, $u(x) = a x^{\ell+1} + o (x^{\ell+1}).$
+For the statement, in analogy to the case of vector fields, we say that a real-valued function $u$ is {\em $\ell$-flat at $0$} if it has a Taylor series expansion at the origin of the form \, $u(x) = a x^{\ell+1} + o (x^{\ell+1}).$

 \begin{lem} If $u$ is a $C^{k}$ germ of $m$-flat function at $0$, with $0 \leq m < k$, then $x\mapsto \frac{u(x)}{x^{m+1}}$ extends at $0$ to a germ of $C^{k-m-1}$ map. \end{lem}

 \begin{proof} Since $u$ is of class $C^{k}$ and $m$-flat, all its derivatives at the origin up to order $m$ must vanish.
 Hence, since $u$ is of class $C^{m+1}$, we have the following form of Taylor's formula: